epanov1602/CommandRevSwerve/docs/Adding_Intake.md

 </details>

-- **these few commands you can put into `commands/intakecommands.py`, so you can later import them**
+## Part 2: these few commands you can put into `commands/intakecommands.py`, so you can later import them for buttons and autos
 <details>
     <summary>(click to expand)</summary>